 - electric mixer, mixing bowl, cookie sheet, ice cream scoop (size for 1 -2 tbsp)

-- 2 tablespoon aquafaba, brine of canned chickpeas
+- 2 tablespoons aquafaba, brine of canned chickpeas

 - 1 teaspoon ground ginger

 - 250 grams whole wheat flour (8.8 oz)

 - Pinch of salt

 - 1 tablespoons cinnamon